edgarsit/cse416/README.md

 - Ayoub Benchaita: Created Degree Requirments class for storage of parsed degree requirment data.

-- Menachem Goldring: Developed the structure for Degree Requirements and created the JSON files for the Degree Requirements for AMS and ECE, as well as the file schema for those Degree Requirements.
+- Menachem Goldring: Developed the structure for Degree Requirements and created the JSON files for the Degree Requirements for all degrees, as well as the file schema for those Degree Requirements.
+Contributed to the majority of the logic behind checking Degree Requirements.

 - Edgar Sit: Wrote frontend and backend for 5.1, 5.2, 5.3, 5.5, 5.6.
 Updated authentication to use hash and salt, 5.9 to share the schema between the frontend and backend.
 Wrote concurrency.md; updated test-report for 5.1, 5.3, 5.5, 5.6 and implementation-status for HW7.
 Set up CI for smoke tests and linting.
 Updated implementation-grading-sheet-team5.xlsx .
 Created video